There's often a smaller, posher neighbour to the traditional seaside town and so it is in Essex with Frinton.

 The tempts you up to the high street and the chance of a tipple, perhaps?
 Feathers are being spat after that lug up from the beach.

-Erm, no starters, thanks, and no mains, actually, just 8 poppadoms and 2 bottles of Cobra, the big ones, ta.
+Erm, no starters, thanks, and no mains, actually, just eight poppadoms and two bottles of Cobra, the big ones, ta.
 Each.

 The high street is two halves of a game with the far end dedicated to things that people actually need and the unnecessary knick-knack providers concentrated nearer the coast.